xnerhu/tetris/README.md

 # Typetris
-A very basic tetris game written in TypeScript and drawn in HTML canvas.
+A very basic tetris game written in TypeScript and drawn on HTML canvas.

 ## Screenshots